roboticslab-uc3m/kinematics-dynamics/doc/kinematics-dynamics-install.md

 Done!
 You are now probably interested in one of the following links:
 - [Simulation and Basic Control: Now what can I do?]( teo-post-install.md )
-- For the KDL controller, you should look at the \ref KdlBot library.